GETTING RID OF THE TROUBLESOME MOTHS

 The browntail moth– The browntail moths are the most invasive among the moths because they can cause breathing difficulties as well as irritation on the skin upon contact.
 They have hairy, white bodies with a wingspan of approximately 40 mm.
 Their tails are covered with reddish-brown hairs.
 They have antennae that they use to detect pheromones.
 The antennae of the males are larger, which they use to detect unmated females.
 Females have larger bodies though.
 Females then lay 200 to 400 eggs, usually under leaves.
 The adult moths also spin nests of silk which contain hairs that cause irritation as well.
 Caterpillars and nests should be removed if found within your vicinity.
 Wear rubber gloves to avoid direct contact with these moths.

-If you have these unwanted pests in your house or in your garden, be sure to contact the insect exterminator near me, Go-Forth Pest Control.
+If you have these unwanted pests in your house or in your garden, be sure to contact the pest exterminator near me, Go-Forth Pest Control.

 Let Go-Forth Pest Control handle the job

 At Go-Forth Pest Control, we have professional technicians who will examine your home and your lawn to evaluate your individual necessity.
 We will identify points of entry and make treatments as necessary.
 We only use state of the art equipment to keep up with these ever-evolving pests.
 What’s more, we employ family-friendly and pet-friendly methods of extermination, so you are assured of your family’s safety.